-She has recently been appointed to a panel of experts on a task team of the Council for Higher Education (CHE) for the purpose of generating standards for the LLB degree.
+She served on a panel of experts on a task team of the Council for Higher Education (CHE) for the purpose of generating standards for the LLB degree.
 She is also engaged in commissioned research for the South African Law Deans' Association on the identification of an appropriate pedagogy for law and related topics around teaching and learning in law.

 Peer Reviewed Articles